alchatti/drupal-devcontainer/README.md

 init.sh
 ```

+2.In browser http://localhost/ and follow the Drupal setup wizard.
+  - you can go for `Demo: Umami Food Magazine (Experimental)` profile to test the site or `Standard` for empty site.
+  - **Set up database**
+      -  **Database type** -  MySQL, MariaDB, Percona Server, or equivalent
+      -  **Database name** - db
+      -  **Database username** - drupal
+      -  **Database password** - drupalPASS
+      -  **Advanced options > Host** - database
+  -  Once site installed, complete the wizard to setup admin user an the time zone.

-2.Add the following code to the end of your site `docroot/sites/default/settings.php` file.
+3.Add the following code to the end of your site `docroot/sites/default/settings.php` file or follow the recommended _Drupal conmfiguration_ section below.

 ```php
 if (file_exists('/var/www/site-dev/dev.settings.php')) {